Welcome to CH 222Z!

 Video of the Week

-A Video Introduction to Chapter Guide Two
+A Video Introduction to Chapter Guide Four

 A video greeting from your instructor Dr. Michael Russell